eleev/swift-design-patterns/Common Design Patterns/Behavioral/Memento/Memento.md

 // name: Cat, age: 10
 ```

 In the presented snippet of code, we created a user and an animal.
-Then we created a `PropertyListCarataker` instnace and saved the states of the `memento` objects.
+Then we created a `PropertyListCaretaker` instance and saved the states of the `memento` objects.
 Then we changed the ages of the objects and again saved then by using different state-keys.
-Finally, we changed the names of the `memento` objects to be able to verify that we actually are able to save and restore objects using varios state-keys.
+Finally, we changed the names of the `memento` objects to be able to verify that we actually are able to save and restore objects using various state-keys.

 ```swift
 if let restoredUser = caretaker.defaultUser as User? {